Was this page helpful?

 X Cloud Limitations¶

 X Cloud clusters use tablet-based data distribution.
-Some ScyllaDB features are not yet supported for tablets, and therefore are currently unavailable in X Cloud clusters.
-See Tablets Limitations.
+Counters are not yet supported for tablets, and therefore are currently unavailable in X Cloud clusters.
+If you have to use counters, create a Standard cluster and disable tablets.

-We are actively working to add support for these features in future updates.
+We are actively working to add support for countes in an upcoming release.

 Standard Clusters¶